-Did you know about the nasty oils restaurants use in their fryers?
+Did you know about the rotten oils restaurants use in their fryers?

-It all began because next week Rami Nagel is coming to our local chapter to talk about his book, Cure Tooth Decay.
-Before the meeting, some of us on the local WAPF chapter board are going to take he and his family out for dinner.
+It all began because Rami Nagel came to our local chapter to talk about his book, Cure Tooth Decay.
+Before the meeting, some of us on the local WAPF chapter board took he and his family out for dinner.
 His only request was a place with “good oils”.
 While we have some great restaurants here in Grand Rapids who source their produce, cheese, and meats from local farms that I love, and many also cook their stocks and other dishes from scratch, finding anyone who fries in a healthy cooking oil, like duck fat, lard, beef tallow, or even the refined (no-flavor) coconut oil, is proving to be nearly impossible.
 (Click those links for where I buy those healthy fats and click here for 4 keys to deep fried heaven for how to fry guilt-free!)